catwang01/python-ifconfig-me/README.md

 $ ifconfig-me
 ```

-Show statistics use the to determine the public ip.
+Show statistics used to determine the public IP.

 ```python
 $ ifconfig-me --show-statistics